 This concept was meant to be seen.
 By making the shower heads visible while they acted as a form of art.
 Each clip would resemble individual gems that would be shown on the shower wall to create something that would create calm and a sense of peace in the shower.

-With each model, the original concepts became even more undefined.
-Although each idea could be adapted to a plug and play system, with at least four interchangeable shower heads, the function of each remained unclear.
-What was becoming clear, was the fact that with four different shower heads the clutter they would create wasn’t unnoticed.
+With each model created, the original concepts became even more undefined.
+Although each idea could be adapted to a system that utilizes features that allow for shower heads to be switched quickly, with at least four interchangeable shower heads, the function of each remained unclear.

 I proceed to go back to the drawing board.
-As I was sketching I drew the tiniest and quickest of sketches and it was enough.
+As I was sketching I drew the tiniest and quickest of sketches and it was enough to understand what I needed to design.

 With the intent to tie everything together with a single curve.
 Each piece has the same curve as the dividing line between the materials.

-In order to understand the sketched form.
-The decision was made to go to 3-d form to better understand the individual shower heads, as well as understanding how they would stack together.
-A secondary understanding of proportion and size was also a realized upon prototyping.
+To understand the sketched form.
+The decision was made to go to a 3-D structure to better understand the individual shower heads, as well as understanding how they would stack together.
+A secondary understanding of proportion and size was realized upon prototyping.

 Building the Final Model

-This Handle needed to be quickly interchangeable, comfortable being held in in two different ways, and fit in to each shower head with out disrupting design.
+This Handle needed to be quickly interchangeable, comfortable being held in two different ways, and fit into each shower head without disrupting the design.

 Providing Function for Each